 Responses to Question 1

-Should a separate new item be introduced to facilitate higher-power RLAN transmitters in 5150–5250 MHz, or should existing item 61 be modified?
+Q: Should a separate new item be introduced to facilitate higher-power RLAN transmitters in 5150–5250 MHz, or should existing item 61 be modified?

-A: IEEE 802 supports ACMA proposal to allow outdoor use with a maximum EIRP of 1 W (30 dBm) in line with ITU Resolution 229 (Rev. WRC-19).
+IEEE 802 supports ACMA proposal to allow outdoor use with a maximum EIRP of 1 W (30 dBm) in line with ITU Resolution 229 (Rev. WRC-19).
 IEEE 802 proposes to modify the existing Item 61 with Maximum EIRP of 1 W (30 dBm) and other required change and do not introduce a separate new item.

 Responses to Question 2

-Which of the 2 simple emission masks outlined in ITU Resolution 229 (Rev. WRC-19) should be implemented in Australia for 1 W RLAN transmitters in the 5150–5250 MHz band?
+Q: Which of the 2 simple emission masks outlined in ITU Resolution 229 (Rev. WRC-19) should be implemented in Australia for 1 W RLAN transmitters in the 5150–5250 MHz band?

 IEEE 802 supports aligning regulatory requirements for 5150-5250MHz with other regulatory bodies, such as US FCC for U-NII-1 band.
 Therefore, IEEE 802 proposes AMCA to adopt “the maximum EIRP at any elevation angle above 30 degrees, as measured from the horizon shall not exceed 125 mW (21 dBm)”.